-At Glacier View Plastic Surgery, our board-certified plastic surgeons perform blepharoplasty, often called eyelid surgery, to help Kalispell and Missoula women and men look refreshed and more youthful.
+At Glacier View Plastic Surgery, our board-certified plastic surgeons perform blepharoplasty, often called eyelid surgery, to help Kalispell, Missoula, and Whitefish women and men look refreshed and more youthful.
 This procedure can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel and may even interfere with your vision.

 Good Candidates for Eyelid Surgery

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

 Blepharoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
 This procedure won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
 While it can add an upper eyelid crease to Asian eyes, eyelid surgery will not erase evidence of your ethnic or racial heritage.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.

 The initial consultation with your surgeon is very important.
 The surgeon will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
 Be sure to inform your surgeon if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs; and if you smoke.